Practical Rapid Prototyping for Robotics with ROS 2 & Docker Training Course

 - Understand and implement the software components that underpin robotics.

-- Build and operate a simulated mechanical robot that can see, sense, process, navigate, and interact with humans through voice.
+- Build and operate a simulated mechanical robot capable of seeing, sensing, processing, navigating, and interacting with humans via voice.

-- Understand the necessary elements of artificial intelligence (machine learning, deep learning, etc.) applicable to building a smart robot.
+- Understand the essential elements of artificial intelligence (such as machine learning and deep learning) applicable to building a smart robot.

 - Implement filters (Kalman and Particle) to enable the robot to locate moving objects in its environment.